Applying for an international trade mark

 Filing an international application

-We will not issue a request for a MM18 form, this form (if required) must be lodged with us within 7 weeks of filing the international application.
+We will not issue a request for a MM18 form.
+For paper applications only, this form (if required) must be lodged with us within 6 weeks of filing the international application.
 Your application into the USA will be abandoned if the MM18 is not received by WIPO within 2 months of the international application being filed.

-Our handling fee of $100 is required at time of filing to receive a filing date.
+Our handling fee of $100 is required at time of filing (paper only) to receive a filing date.
 The full fees required can be paid either to us (in AUD) or WIPO (in CHF).

 Paying through IP Australia